papaya0712/quantybt/docs/theory.md

-# 📘 Quantitative Strategy Theory
+# 📘 some nice and interesting background theory about stuff in this framework

-This document outlines the theoretical foundations used in the QuantyBT framework, including metric definitions and statistical methods.
+This document outlines the theoretical foundations used in the QuantyBT framework, including metric definitions statistical methods and algorithms

 ---

-## 📐 Sharpe Ratio
+## Sharpe Ratio

 We define: